 5 Fast-Growing Shade Trees to Plant Now

-Recent storms in the South toppled lots of shade trees, opening yards to the searing summer sun.
-Faithful readers asked me to suggest replacements that wouldn’t take 50 years to reach a decent size or cause problems like invasive roots or messy litter.
+Storms in the South can topple lots of shade trees, opening yards to the searing summer sun.
+Faithful readers asked me to suggest replacements that wouldn't take 50 years to reach a decent size or cause problems like invasive roots or messy litter.
 OK, Grumpians, here you go.
 These are good trees for young homeowners just starting out too.
 Keep in mind that unless you have a big property, one big shade tree on the sunny side of the house may be enough.
-Allow 1,600 square-feet per tree (40’ x 40’), so it’ll have room to grow naturally and won’t swallow the yard.
+Allow 1,600 square-feet per tree (40' x 40'), so it'll have room to grow naturally and won't swallow the yard.
 Fall is the best time to plant.

 Red Maple (Acer rubrum)

 This popular tree grows 60 feet tall and 40 feet wide with a loosely pyramidal shape.
 It boasts silvery bark and three-lobed leaves that that turn bright yellow, orange, or red in fall.
 My favorite selection for the South, ‘October Glory,' (shown above) turns brilliant scarlet.
 Red maple likes acid, moist soil; don't plant it in dry, compacted, alkaline soil.
 Grow it in USDA Zones 4 to 9.